-Your shower can greatly affect the condition of your skin.
+Your shower greatly affects the condition of your skin.
 Most people think that a hot, steamy shower will add hydration to their skin.
 Sounds logical, right?
 Shower, steam, hydration - how could it not?

 Unfortunately, it’s not that simple.
 Skin hydration is linked to the protective oils your body naturally produces.
-These oils are usually lost when one takes extremely hot showers.
-The longer you stay in the shower, the more protective oils you end up throwing away.
-Now we’re obviously not saying to skip showers altogether, but we do recommend to aim for them to be a little cooler and a little shorter.
+These oils are usually lost when you take extremely hot showers.
+The longer you stay in the shower, the more protective oils you end up washing down the drain.
+Now we’re obviously not saying to skip showers altogether, but we do recommend aiming for them to be a little cooler and a little shorter.

 Water.
 Water.
 Water.
-We all know we need to be doing it, but it is especially important during the winter months.
-Drinking water in recommended amounts is essential to keeping your whole body hydrated.
+We all know we need more of it, but it is especially important during the winter months.
+Drinking the recommended amount is essential to keeping your whole body hydrated.

 No summer rays.
 No sunscreen needed.
 No problem.
 False!
 Any dermatologist will tell you that protecting your skin against UV damage is important year round.
 Sun damaged skin is easily agitated and dried out.
 Plus, it speeds up the process for wrinkles and premature aging.